 What to Expect After You Are Enrolled

-Course materials and parking are your responsibility.
-Textbooks are available through the UC Davis Bookstore.
+Textbooks, parking, meals and other costs are your responsibility.
+Textbooks are available through the UC Davis Bookstore online ordering system here.

 Returned assignments will be available at the Bishop Ranch front desk.
 Students will only have a mailbox at their home campus.